adams-charleen/nyt_deep_learning/README.md

 ## Abstract

 Understanding how the Israeli–Palestinian conflict is framed in influential outlets like *The New York Times* (*NYT*) is crucial, as media narratives shape public opinion and can influence policy decisions.
-This analysis focuses on what most readers actually see—headlines—since non-subscribers are limited to five free articles per week and most users rarely read beyond the headline itself.
+This analysis focuses on what most readers actually see—headlines.

 Iconducted a computational analysis of 563 NYT headlines published between October 1, 2023, and March 7, 2025.
 Metadata was retrieved using the NYT Article Search API and stored in a structured SQLite database.
 Articles were included if their headline contained any of 24 conflict-relevant terms (e.g., “Israel,” “Hamas,” “Genocide,” “UNRWA”).
 Mentions were categorized as “Israeli” (terms like “Israel,” “IDF,” or “Israeli”) or “Palestinian” (e.g., “Palestinian,” “Gaza,” “Hamas”).